perfusorius/nuw/Readme.md

 # nuw - Node Updater for Windows

 This is a update script written in Node to update Node on Windows machines.
+It uses the complete msi packages.
+There is only one installed version of node at a time - installing a new version will replace the existing one.

-It is inspired by TJ Holowaychuk's [n](https://github.com/visionmedia/n "n").
+nuw is inspired by TJ Holowaychuk's [n](https://github.com/visionmedia/n "n").

 ## Installation